-It is worth mentioning that there are two main varieties of almonds – the sweet almond (P. dulcis variety dulcis) and the bitter almond (P. dulcis variety amara).
-Sweet almonds are the common, edible type used for culinary and nutrition purposes.
-The oil of bitter almonds is used in the production of flavors for foods and liqueurs, once the prussic acid is removed.
+It is worth mentioning that there are two varieties of almonds – the sweet almond (P. dulcis) and the bitter almond (P. dulcis variety amara).
+Sweet almonds are the edible type used for culinary and nutrition purposes.
+The oil of bitter almonds is used to flavors foods and liqueurs, once the prussic acid is removed.

 Is almond oil good for your skin?
-Well, sweet almond oil is rich in Vitamin A, which has the ability to increase the production of new skin cells and helps reduce fine lines.
-Additionally, sweet almond oil is rich in Vitamin E, and so it can fight cell damage and free radicals.
+Well, sweet almond oil is rich in Vitamin A, which can increase the production of new skin cells and helps reduce fine lines.
+Additionally, sweet almond oil is rich in Vitamin E, so it can fight cell damage and free radicals.
 It can also protect against skin damage due to overexposure to UV rays.
 Furthermore, omega-3 fatty acids fight premature skin aging, and zinc helps with healing skin tissue in cases of scars or eczema.